JerryMerweather/Butterfly/docs/src/content/docs/docs/v2/storage.md

 ### Butterfly Note (.bfly)

-This file type is the recommended for saving notes.
+This file type is recommended for saving notes.

 It is a zip archive containing the information (mostly in JSON files) about the note.
 These included JSON files aren't optimized for being human readable.